davidwl/AppLaunchpad/docs/faq.md

 }
 meta -->

-# Frequently asked questions about Luigi
+# Frequently asked questions about AppLaunchpad

 <!-- add-attribute:class:success -->
->**TIP:** You can go to our [GitHub Discussions page](https://github.com/SAP/luigi/discussions) to find the answers to more questions not listed here.
+>**TIP:** You can go to our [GitHub Discussions page](https://github.com/davidwl/applaunchpad/discussions) to find the answers to more questions not listed here.

-This page contains FAQs about Luigi in the following categories:
+This page contains FAQs about AppLaunchpad in the following categories:
 - [Basics](#basic-questions)
 - [User interface/appearance](#ui-questions)
 - [Navigation and routing](#navigation-and-routing-questions)